JaideepPrasad/Data-Science/Deep Learning/MNIST/README.md

 #### Conclusion

-This project helped me learn the indepth process of how neural networks learn.
+This project helped me learn the in depth process of how neural networks learn.